Pfizer Inc.

 Go-to-Market Strategy: Distribution Channels:

-- Direct Sales: Prescription biopharmaceutical products are sold directly to retailers, hospitals, clinics, government agencies, and pharmacies.
-U.S. vaccines are sold directly to the federal government (including the CDC), provider offices, retail pharmacies, and integrated delivery systems.
+- Direct Sales: Sells prescription biopharmaceutical products primarily to wholesalers, but also directly to retailers, hospitals, clinics, government agencies, and pharmacies.
+U.S. vaccines are sold directly to the federal government (including the CDC), wholesalers, provider offices, retail pharmacies, and integrated delivery systems.
 International vaccines are sold to government and non-government institutions.

 Competitive Intelligence